bransfieldjack/full-stack-developer-challenge/README.md

 ## Testing

 CI/CD builds verified using Travis, .travis.yml file for integration with Travis and github.
-CI/CD builds configured with Azure DevOps,
+CI/CD builds configured with Azure DevOps, all builds passing.

 Postman was used for API functionality testing, along with the built in Django Api Root dashboard.